prateekanandiitb/prateekanandiitb.github.io/_pages/about.md

 ## Open Positions
 I am always interested in motivated students who wish to work on fundamental problems in **fluid mechanics**.

-Prospective students interested in working with me are encouraged to [contact](/contact/) me with a brief description of their research interests and a CV.
+Prospective students are encouraged to [contact](/contact/) me with a brief description of their research interests and a CV.